OUR ANNUAL TRADITIONS

 Each June, we present our Lambda Awards at our annual Lambda Celebration.
 For more than twelve years it has been our chance to pay tribute to the individuals and organizations that have made outstanding contributions to our LGBT community.

-The event also salutes graduating students, our leadership scholarship recipients and those graduating with a minor in LGBIT Studies.
-Significant others are also specially awknowledged by students for their support with our Significant Other Awards.
+The event also salutes graduating students, our leadership scholarship recipients and those graduating with a minor in Queer Studies.
+Significant others are also specially acknowledged by students for their support with our Significant Other Awards.

 The evening includes a guest speaker keynote, UCR student performances and a delicious catered meal.
 Graduates don rainbow tassels as a commemorative touch to this celebratory night.